DevMed22/Summer-training-22/README.md

 <br><br>
 We have built a deep learning model to help us in .....
 <br><br>
-We deployed our project and hosted it on Microsoft Azure and you can check the live version through this link(......)
+We deployed our project and hosted it on Microsoft Azure and you can check the live version on [Microsoft Azure](https://health-center-22.azurewebsites.net/)
 <br><br>
 We are using GitHub Actions to automate testing whenever new push or pull request are made to the main branch. you can find the workflow automation file inside this [directory](https://github.com/DevMed22/Summer-training-22/tree/main/.github/workflows) .